How is this year group organised?

 We offer a home learning club during a lunchtime for those children who prefer to complete their home learning at school.

 Optional topic-related home learning tasks will now be set on the second half of each term.
-Details to follow in homework books.
+Details to follow in home learning books.

 Reading (Reading records & Guided Reading)